 Assessment in Action: Design Team Member Biographies

 The people listed below are working to design, implement and evaluate a new program “Assessment in Action: Academic Libraries and Student Success” (AiA), made possible by the Institute for Museum and Library Services.
 AiA will strengthen the competencies of librarians in campus leadership and data-informed advocacy.

-April Cunningham is Library Instruction Coordinator at Saddleback College in Mission Viejo, CA. She presents and publishes on issues facing instruction librarians, including innovative pedagogy, faculty collaborations, and working conditions.
+April Cunningham is Instruction/Information Literacy Librarian at Palomar College in San Marcos, CA. She presents and publishes on issues facing instruction librarians, including innovative pedagogy, faculty collaborations, and working conditions.
 Her most recent presentations reported findings from her dissertation on community college librarians’ efforts to sustain instruction programs.
 She also has facilitated workshops on action research, introducing librarians to procedures for generating and analyzing data.
 At Saddleback College, April has guided the college’s Educational Planning and Assessment Committee in its efforts to assess Information Competency as an institutional learning outcome.
 She has served on the LOEX Executive Board and is currently a Director-at-Large for Community Colleges for the California state chapter of ACRL.
 April received an EdD in Educational Leadership from California State University, Fullerton, a Master of Library and information Science degree from the University of California, Los Angeles, and a BA in literature and writing from the University of California, San Diego.